pmndrs/react-spring/readme.md

 ([Demo](https://codesandbox.io/embed/oln44nx8xq))

 Like React-motion by default we'll render the receiving component every frame as it gives you more freedom to animate whatever you like.
-In many situations this will be ok.
+That means you can animate dom styles & props, but also any React component.
+In many situations the performance will be fine.

 ```jsx
 import { Spring } from 'react-spring'